gellanyhassan0/gellany_nodeoop/README.md

 # gellany_nodeoop

-this project inspiring from best practices from https://github.com/azat-co/practicalnode by refactoring encapsulation oop
+this project is encapsulation oop refactoring from best practices of https://github.com/azat-co/practicalnode